danielleberre/transport-tycoon/README.md

 # Java solution to transport tycoon exercise

-Here is a Java solution for the [first exercise on transport-tycoon](https://github.com/Softwarepark/exercises).
+Here is a Java solution for the [exercises on transport-tycoon](https://github.com/Softwarepark/exercises).

 AFAIK it is correct (see [tests cases](tst/tycoon/FactoryTest.java)).
 Let me know if it is not the case.